 SNAP customers are paid only for the hours worked in excess of the monthly SNAP benefit.
 Earnfare wages are budgeted as unearned income for SNAP benefits.

 SNAP E & T must try to resolve any disputes between the employer and the customer when they disagree over the number of hours worked.
 If the dispute cannot be resolved, the customer may appeal (see PM 01-07-00).

 SNAP E & T maintains up-to-date public listings of Earnfare employers and openings.
 This information is available to the public in writing or by phone during regular business hours.

-The client must be informed in writing and, when possible, orally.
-All clients must be given a written notice when they leave Earnfare, specifying when they may requalify.
+All customers must be given a written notice when they leave Earnfare, specifying when they may requalify.

 Refer any person to Earnfare who requests a referral.

 Within 30 days after a request for an Earnfare referral:

 - persons not qualifying for Earnfare must be given or sent a notice stating they do not qualify and will not receive a referral;

 - persons requesting a referral and qualifying for Earnfare must be provided with a written notice that acknowledges the request and informs them they are eligible.